Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by Mallory USA, Inc at its South Sioux City facility, reporting 34 affected workers.
-HDA, Inc. & N-Store Merchandising, Inc followed with 20 workers.
+Leading the list was Mallory USA at its South Sioux City facility, reporting 34 affected workers.
+HDA, Inc. & N-Store Merchandising followed with 20 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Nebraska's labor market, with activity diverging between monthly and annual comparisons.
-The Retail sector warrants close attention heading into the next period.
+The filings reflect a mixed picture for Nebraska's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Nebraska.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Nebraska WARN notices, browse layoffs by state, or download the full dataset.